yangfangs/physpetools/docs/docs/tutorial.md

-## Extend auto build tree with a new organism
+## Extend tree with a new organism

 Some time we want to extend tree with a new organisms, use physpe user can easy do it.